NEW YORK (AP) Taylor Townsend doesn't get to ease her way into her first U.S. Open.

-Here are some other things to watch on Day 3 at the U.S. Open:
+Other things to watch Tuesday on the second day of the U.S. Open: